coreinfrastructure/best-practices-badge/background.md

 ### Lexically scanning static analysis security tools (e.g., flawfinder and RATS)

-A variant is to use lexically scanning tools to report constructs (&#8220;hits&#8221;) in software that are of special concern.
+A slightly different approach is to use lexical scanning tools to report constructs
+(&#8220;hits&#8221;) in software that are of special concern.
 Again, counts or densities could be reported.
 OSS tools such as flawfinder and RATS can do this.
 (Note: David A. Wheeler is the author of flawfinder.)

 IDA has previously done in-house work measuring hit density, where hits